Torbay's Multi-Agency Safeguarding Hub (MASH)

 - Co-ordinating partner agencies working with Adults at Risk and vulnerable children.

-Referrals must be made to the Multi Agency Safeguarding Hub (MASH) in one of the following ways:
+Referrals by other professionals must be made to the Multi Agency Safeguarding Hub (MASH) in one of the following ways:

 - If the child is known to have an allocated social worker, referrals should be made directly to the allocated worker or, in her/his absence, the manager or a duty officer in that team.